fah870599552/fah870599552.github.io/_pages/Research.md

 ## RESEARCH EXPERIENCE

-### CPSOR-GCN: A trajectory prediction method considering emotion in pre-crash scenarios based on SOR theory
+### Emotion-Incorporated Trajectory Prediction in Pre-Crash Scenarios: A CPSOR-GCN Approach Grounded in SOR Theory
 - A driver trajectory prediction method addresses the false alarm of the active safety system by considering the influence of the driver's abnormal emotions.
 - The prediction model takes into account both the physical movement features and cognitive features, and the accuracy of the prediction method is verified through realistic driving simulator experiments.
 - The stimulus-organism-response theory is referred to describe the influence mechanism of abnormal emotions on driving behavior.
 The driver's dynamic cognitive features are further extracted.